autogoal/survey/docs/index.md

 ### Heterogenous automated machine learning

 ## What's next

+The three components mentioned above (search space, search strategy, and performance estimation function) make up the core of the "internal characteristics" of an AutoML system.
+In this survey, we are also interested in "external" characteristics, such as the types of machine learning tasks that can be solved, the interfaces by which users interact with the system, the steps of the machine learning workflow that are covered, and other software engineering concerns.

 In the next few sections we'll review the basic theory behind the core AutoML process.
 We'll introduce the most common types of search spaces and strategies, and some interesting performance estimation functions.